TheUndercover01/n-Step-Bootstrapping/README.md

 ## Overveiw

 This repository contains implementations of 4 major algorithms based on the n-step bootstrapping methods method, drawing inspiration from the book "Reinforcement Learning: An Introduction" by Sutton and Barto.
-The algorithms implemented include n-step SARSA ,n-step Off policy Learning , n-step Tree Backup Algorithm and n-step Q(\sigma).
+The algorithms implemented include n-step SARSA ,n-step Off policy Learning , n-step Tree Backup Algorithm and n-step Q( $\sigma$ ).
 Detailed explanations of these algorithms can be found in the accompanying Jupyter notebook file.

 The repository comprises two main files: env.py and bot/robot.URDF.
 Within env.py, you'll find all the necessary methods required to run the environment and guide the bot through the essential steps during the simulation.
 On the other hand, bot/robot.URDF contains comprehensive information about the bot, encompassing its joints and links.